 Hardware keys/ Smart cards

 Hardware keys or smart cards are small computers.
-They come as USB sticks, in credit card format or as a SIM card (and probably other form factors).
+They come as USB sticks, in credit card format, or as a SIM card (and probably other form factors).
 Their main purpose is to protect secret key material.
 Secret key material can be written to and stored on these devices, but never read.
-Instead, these devices can be requested to sign or decrypt data, usually after supplying some kind of authentication (like a PIN).
-That way secret key material can be used without disclosure.
+Instead, these devices can be used to sign or decrypt data, usually after supplying some kind of authentication (like a PIN).
+That way, secret key material can be used without disclosing it.

-Please note that if you point the environment variable SEQUOIA_HOME to a different location than default, gpg-agent support is disabled.
+If you point the environment variable SEQUOIA_HOME to a location other than default, gpg-agent support is disabled.

 Overview

-For the whole picture - besides sq, gpg-agent and the hardware token - there are two further components relevant: scdaemon and pcscd.
-Both components implement the access to the hardware token.
+For the whole picture—aside from sq, gpg-agent and the hardware token—there are two further relevant components: scdaemon and pcscd.
+Both components implement access to the hardware token.

-scdaemon is part of the GnuPG ecosystem and gpg-agent is hardwired to use it. pcscd is a more generic solution and is used by practically any other software stack than GnuPG.
+scdaemon is part of the GnuPG ecosystem and gpg-agent is hardwired to use it. pcscd is a more generic solution and is used by practically every software stack other than GnuPG.

 sq <-> gpg-agent <-> scdaemon <-> pcscd <-> hardware